Docker

 9. Remove the Old Volume Reference

-Update your docker-compose.yml to remove the old project-background-images volume:
+Update your docker-compose.yml to remove the old volumes:

 services: